Lauritz Melchior: Victim of robbery

 On June 18, 1957, three men (Richard McFall, Wayne Burke and Alfred J. Pope) forcibly entered Melchior's Los Angeles home and tied/bound four victims (Melchior, his wife and two servants) before fleeing with an estimated value of $100,000 in cash, jewels, furs and other personal property.
 The three robbers were told of the valuables by a former Melchior chauffeur, Louis J. Spivak, who was to receive a 1/3 share of the booty.

 Death

-An American citizen since 1947, Melchior died in Santa Monica, California in 1973, two days before his 83rd birthday.
+An American citizen since 1947, Melchior died in Santa Monica, California, in 1973, two days before his 83rd birthday.
 He was put to rest in the Assistens Kirkegaard cemetery in Copenhagen.
 He was survived by his son, Danish-American novelist and filmmaker Ib Melchior, who wrote a biography of his father and for years fought a legal battle to reclaim the Melchior family estate Chossewitz in Germany, which was confiscated by East Germany.

 Recordings

-Melchior made many recordings, first as a baritone on Danish HMV, then as a tenor for Deutsche Grammophon (Polydor) (1923–1930), English and German HMV (1927–1935), RCA Victor (1938–1941), American Columbia (1942–1950) and lastly Warner Bros.
+Melchior made many recordings, first as a baritone on His Master's Voice, then as a tenor for Deutsche Grammophon (Polydor) (1923–1930), His Master's Voice (1927–1935), RCA Victor (1938–1941), American Columbia (1942–1950) and lastly Warner Bros.
 His final appearance with Danish radio was in 1960 with a performance of the first act of Die Walküre to celebrate his 70th birthday, which was released as a recording.